Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN: Results

 The UV monitoring of the source started on 2023-06-23 around $20$\,days before the optical peak of the second flare.
-The U-band peak is coincident with the optical peak while the shorter wavelength bands peaked $2-4$\,weeks later.
+The U-band peak is coincident with the optical peak, while the shorter wavelength bands peaked $2-4$\,weeks later.
+Furthermore, the U- and UVW2-band peaks occur closer in time than the UVW1 and UVM2 peaks, suggesting a complex SED evolution near the maximum.
 We note that right after the $r$-band peak, a short plateau phase started in optical and UV.
 The transient is most luminous at the shortest wavelength ranges covered by UVOT.
-The UV emission peaks around $L_{uv}\approx10^{44}$\,erg/s in the filter UW2.
-After the peak, the UW2$-$U color shows reddening.
-Towards the end of the UVOT monitoring, the measured UM2 magnitudes decreased back to the level of the baseline GALEX-NUV magnitudes measured between $2007$ and $2011$.
+The UV emission peaks around $L_{uv}\approx10^{44}$\,erg/s in the filter UVW1.
+After the peak, the UVW2$-$U color shows reddening.
+Towards the end of the UVOT monitoring, the measured UVM2 magnitudes decreased back to the level of the baseline GALEX-NUV magnitudes measured between $2007$ and $2011$.

 Comparing the peak UVM2 magnitude of the UVOT monitoring to the GALEX-DR5 \citep{2011Ap&SS.335..161B} NUV magnitude implies that the UV luminosity increased by a factor of $\approx 7$ with respect to the archival flux.
 The amplitude of this flare is higher than typically seen for AGN.
 Only $8$ out of the $305$ AGN presented in the GALEX Time Domain Survey \citep{Gezari13} have larger amplitude NUV variability.